-Notwithstanding the foregoing, every Chief Compliance Officer shall appoint, from among the members of their Compliance team, a report manager and instructor (the "Instructor") for their company on a yearly basis, and shall inform the Corporate Compliance Committee of their appointment.
+Every Chief Compliance Officer shall appoint, from among the members of their Compliance team, a report instructor (the "Instructor") for their company on a yearly basis, and shall inform the Corporate Compliance Committee of their appointment.

 Notwithstanding the foregoing, the Corporate Compliance Committee may agree to appoint a different Instructor in any cases of reports which it deems relevant.
 Likewise, the Corporate Compliance Committee is authorised to appoint an external Instructor for the management and processing of reports where it considers this advisable.